matecom57/mi-tutorial/docs/source/Introduction_Machine_Learning_Python_Andreas/Introduction_Machine_Learning_Python_Andreas_C02.rst

 Suppose we have the customer records shown in Table 2-1.

-./t.sh  "After looking at the data for a while, our novice data scientist comes up with the following rule: “If the customer is older than 45, and has less than 3 children or is not divorced, then they want to buy a boat.”
+After looking at the data for a while, our novice data scientist comes up with the following rule: “If the customer is older than 45, and has less than 3 children or is not divorced, then they want to buy a boat.”
 When asked how well this rule of his does, our data scientist answers, “It’s 100 percent accurate!”
 And indeed, on the data that is in the table, the rule is perfectly accurate.
 There are many possible rules we could come up with that would explain perfectly if someone in this dataset wants to buy a boat.
 No age appears twice in the data, so we could say people who are 66, 52, 53, or"
->> tt.txt

 Después de observar los datos durante un rato, nuestro científico de datos novato propone la siguiente regla: "Si el cliente tiene más de 45 años y menos de 3 hijos o no está divorciado, entonces quiere comprar un barco".
 Cuando le preguntamos qué tan bien funciona esta regla, nuestro científico de datos
 responde: "¡Es 100 por ciento precisa!"
 Y, de hecho, en los datos que están en la tabla, la regla es perfectamente precisa.
 Hay muchas reglas posibles